 This is quite possibly the most important election we've ever had.
 Take you place in history.
 With that said, I have a problem I was hoping you all could help me with.

 As of late, I have been suffering from political road rage and I'm not sure if there's a cure.
-Every time I see one of these bumper stickers while I'm driving, it kind of makes me want to ram the car in front of me until it's smoking.

 No, for real.
 I think it's some sort of an allergic reaction or something.
 Do ya'll think I should be medicated for it?